Topics in this article include:

 The more toxic the body is, however, the faster glutathione levels in the body are used up.

-As an example, in experimental animals, liver glutathione levels were reduced 70 to 80% after administering acetaminophen (Tylenol/Paracetamol)
+As an example, in experimental animals, liver glutathione levels were reduced 70 to 80% after administering acetaminophen (Tylenol/Paracetamol).

-Its effectiveness is drawn from the fact that it breaks down in the body leaving L-cystiene, one of the three amino acids required to make glutathione, thus providing additional glutathione for the elimination of toxins.
+Its effectiveness is drawn from the fact that it breaks down in the body leaving L-cysteine, one of the three amino acids required to make glutathione, thus providing additional glutathione for the elimination of toxins.

-The results support the hypothesis that a decrease in GSH [glutathione] and mixed function oxidases [enzymatic pathways involved in the metabolism of fatty acids and numerous hormones] may contribute to changes associated with aging as well as to the increased susceptibility to disease and drugs which occur with advanced age.
+"The results support the hypothesis that a decrease in GSH [glutathione] and mixed function oxidases [enzymatic pathways involved in the metabolism of fatty acids and numerous hormones] may contribute to changes associated with aging as well as to the increased susceptibility to disease and drugs which occur with advanced age."

 One mechanism for how chemical toxins in the liver can result in liver failure was described in another study:

-The toxicity is initiated by the formation of a reactive metabolite, which depletes glutathione and binds to cellular proteins, especially in mitochondria...
+"The toxicity is initiated by the formation of a reactive metabolite, which depletes glutathione and binds to cellular proteins, especially in mitochondria...
 The mitochondrial dysfunction and nuclear DNA damage ultimately cause oncotic [within the capillaries] necrotic cell death with release of damage-associated molecular patterns that trigger a sterile inflammatory response.
-Current evidence supports the hypothesis that innate immune cells do not contribute to injury but are involved in cell debris removal and regeneration.
-[Evidence, btw, that autoimmunity is not scientifically supported.]
+Current evidence supports the hypothesis that innate immune cells do not contribute to injury but are involved in cell debris removal and regeneration."
+[Which is evidence, BTW, that autoimmunity is not scientifically supported, for the simple reason that the Creator did not create the body to attack itself.
+What is perceived as an attack on tissues is merely the immune system on overdrive in its attempt to remove damaged cells which have been damaged by toxicity, the Tylenol case above being one clear example.]

 Therefore, if you have ever been exposed to the following you need to pay very close attention to consuming glutathione supportive foods on a daily basis: